CameronBoudreau/messing_around/README.md

 Cameron made this line.
-Deal with it.
+Deal with it, man.